airsecanalyzer/AirSecAnalyzer/README.md

 AirSecAnalyzer has multiple modes, each associated with a specific script and function.
 Below are usage examples for each mode.

 ### SignalReplay
 Controls signal recording via `recording.py` and playback via `playback.py`.
-The upper-level application can send TCP commands to start or stop recording.
+The higher-level application can send TCP commands to start or stop recording.

 - Start signal replay: `python3 SatTest.py --mode SignalReplay --recordTime 60`